Home » Current

 Dr. Selvaraj is currently working as a bioinformatics researcher with MGH-Broad Institute.
 She is working on a TOPMed lipid genome analysis project, where the main aim of the study is to understand the common variant and rare variant aggregates associated with plasma lipids using large multi-ethnic cohorts with whole-genome sequenced data.
 Margaret is supported by R01HL142711 funded by the National Heart Lung and Blood Institute (HHS – NIH).
 She has worked on multiple projects in domains of protein structural bioinformatics, multi-omics data analysis, and genomics of lipids in huge cohorts.
 Margaret completed her PhD in Bioinformatics at National Centre for Biological Sciences (NCBS) and worked in Biocon Bristol-Myers Squibb Research & Development Center (BBRC) before joining the lab.

-Adyant Shankar (Undergraduate)
+Adyant Shankar (Stanford University Undergraduate)

 Adyant is an undergraduate student from New Hampshire studying at Stanford University.
 Apart from his passion for pursuing research in medicine and environmental science, he is a private pilot and enjoys learning about everything aviation.